 3.2.1 Our fraud service is audited as part of the audit commission's external audit of our annual subsidy claim.
 Work undertaken within our fraud and interventions team will also be reviewed as part the internal audit process.
 There have been no highlighted issues this year.

-3.3 Fraud & Interventions Performance 2010/11
+3.3 Fraud & Interventions Performance 2012/13

-3.3.1 The performance figures for 2010/11 are outlined in the table below:
+3.3.1 The performance figure and comparison against 2011/12 are outlined in the tables below: